Skip to site search Skip to main content

 Newmarket Campus

-The Newmarket campus houses research-centred activities, including heavy engineering research, science and medical and health science research components.
-The campus is also home to 40 diverse spin-out and start-up businesses who appreciate the purpose-built research, co-location and multi-use amenities to support its innovation mandate the support of Auckland UniServices Limited.
+The Newmarket Campus houses research-centred activities, including heavy engineering research, science, and medical and health science research components.
+The campus is also home to 40 diverse spin-out and start-up businesses who appreciate the purpose-built research facilities, co-location and multi-use amenities to support its innovation mandate with the support of Auckland UniServices Limited.
+The Newmarket Campus is currently subject to developing plans with co-locators to catalyse the Innovation Precinct.

 Our Campuses